fbpx

 What’s the situation with mines along the Trans Dinarica cycle route?

-On a few occasions, we’ve received the following question: “Does the Trans Dinarica come close to former minefields?
+On a few occasions, we’ve received the following question: “Does the Trans Dinarica cycle route come close to former minefields?
 Where?”
+This is a valid concern for cyclists who are planning to cycle the Balkans, especially across regions like Croatia and Bosnia and Herzegovina, where remnants from the 1990s war may still exist.

-Let us be clear about this: if you stay on the route, there is no chance for danger from mines.
-This, however, doesn’t mean that a few areas crossed by the Trans Dinarica have recently suffered from the war of the 1990s.
-In some parts of Croatia and Bosnia and Herzegovina you will come across red signs “Mine!
+Let us be clear about this: if you stay on the Trans Dinarica route, there is no chance of danger from mines.
+This, however, doesn’t mean that a few areas crossed by the Trans Dinarica haven’t suffered from the war of the 1990s.
+In some parts of Croatia and Bosnia and Herzegovina, you will come across red signs reading “Mine!
 Zabranjen prolaz!”
 (Mines!
 Do not pass!) on the side of the road.
-In other places there are also signs with maps where mined areas are specially marked (see the two photos bellow).
+In other places, there are also signs with maps where mined areas are specially marked (see the two photos below).

-All the roads on our route have been in frequent use for many years, and there is no fear of encountering a mine.
+All roads on our Balkan bike route have been in frequent use for many years, so there is no fear of encountering a mine.
 But, also, to reiterate: in places where you see such signs, keep to the route.
-These are not the places to wonder into the woods to pitch a tent.
+These are not the places to wander into the woods to pitch a tent.

 Supported by